nextcloud/documentation/developer_manual/exapp_development/notes_for_developers/ExAppDevelopmentSteps.rst

 0. Setting up the development environment
 -----------------------------------------

-First of all, you need to have a Nextcloud dev setup, refer to :ref:`DevelopmentEnvironment` for more details.
+First of all, you need to have a Nextcloud dev setup, refer to :ref:`dev-setup` for more details.

 1. Starting from template
 -------------------------